 The Company has established a mechanism to oversee subsidiaries and associated companies, both directly and indirectly, with measures to monitor their management.
 This ensures compliance with established policies to safeguard the Company's investment interests.
 A suitable and effective internal control system is in place, with the Audit Committee responsible for reviewing the accuracy and reliability of financial reports.
-The committee also examines the internal control system, internal audit processes, related party transactions, compliance with relevant laws and regulations, and oversees the operations of subsidiaries and associated companies.
-This ensures the management and operations of subsidiaries and associated companies are handled as if they were an integral part of the Company.
+The committee also examines the internal control system, internal audit processes, related party transactions, compliance with relevant laws and regulations, and oversees the operations of subsidiaries and associated companies are handled as if they were an integral part of the Company.